Biological soil crust: Human impacts and management

+Human benefits

+A recent study in China shows that biocrusts have been an important factor in the preservation of sections of the Great Wall built using rammed earth methods.

 Human disturbance

-Biological soil crusts are extremely susceptible to disturbance from human activities.
-Compressional and shear forces can disrupt biological soil crusts especially when they are dry, leaving them to be blown or washed away.
-Thus, animal hoof impact, human footsteps, off-road vehicles, and tank treads can remove crusts and these disturbances have occurred over large areas globally.
-Once biological soil crusts are disrupted, wind and water can move sediments onto adjacent intact crusts, burying them and preventing photosynthesis of non-motile organisms such as mosses, lichens, green algae, and small cyanobacteria, and of motile cyanobacteria when the soil remains dry.
-This kills remaining intact crust and causes large areas of loss.
+Biological soil crusts are highly susceptible to disturbance from human activities.
+Compressional and shear forces can disrupt biological soil crusts, especially when they are dry, leaving them to be blown or washed away.
+Thus, animal hoof impact, human footsteps, off-road vehicles, and tank treads can remove crusts, and these disturbances have occurred over large areas globally.
+Once biological soil crusts are disrupted, wind and water can move sediments onto adjacent intact crusts, burying them and preventing photosynthesis of non-motile organisms such as mosses, lichens, green algae, and cyanobacteria, and of motile cyanobacteria when the soil remains dry.
+This kills the remaining intact crust and causes large areas of loss.

 Invasive species introduced by humans can also affect biological soil crusts.
-Invasive annual grasses can occupy areas once occupied by crusts and allow fire to travel between large plants, whereas previously it would have just jumped from plant to plant and not directly affected the crusts.
+Invasive annual grasses can occupy areas once occupied by crusts and allow fire to travel between large plants.
+In contrast, previously, it would have just jumped from plant to plant and not directly affected the crusts.

 Climate change affects biological soil crusts by altering the timing and magnitude of precipitation events and temperature.
 Because crusts are only active when wet, some of these new conditions may reduce the amount of time when conditions are favorable for activity.
 Biological soil crusts require stored carbon when reactivating after being dry.
-If they do not have enough moisture to photosynthesize to make up for the carbon used, they can gradually deplete carbon stocks and die.
+Suppose they do not have enough moisture to photosynthesize to make up for the carbon used.
+In that case they can gradually deplete carbon stocks and die.
 Reduced carbon fixation also leads to decreased nitrogen fixation rates because crust organisms do not have sufficient energy for this energy-intensive process.
-Without carbon and nitrogen available, they are not able to grow nor repair damaged cells from excess radiation.
+Without carbon and nitrogen available, they cannot grow nor repair damaged cells from excess radiation.

 Conservation and management

-Removal of stressors such as grazing or protection from disturbance are the easiest ways to maintain and improve biological soil crusts.
-Protection of relic sites that have not been disturbed can serve as reference conditions for restoration.
+Removing stressors such as grazing or protecting them from disturbance are the easiest ways to maintain and improve biological soil crusts.
+Protecting relic sites that have not been disturbed can serve as reference conditions for restoration.

-There are several successful methods for stabilizing soil to allow recolonization of crusts including coarse litter application (such as straw) and planting vascular plants, but these are costly and labor-intensive techniques.
-Spraying polyacrylamide gel has been tried but this has adversely affected photosynthesis and nitrogen fixation of Collema species and thus is less useful.
-Other methods such as fertilization and inoculation with material from adjacent sites may enhance crust recovery, but more research is needed to determine the local costs of disturbance.
+There are several successful methods for stabilizing soil to allow recolonization of crusts, including coarse litter application (such as straw) and planting vascular plants, but these are costly and labor-intensive techniques.
+Spraying polyacrylamide gel has been tried, but this has adversely affected photosynthesis and nitrogen fixation of Collema species and thus is less useful.
+Other methods, such as fertilization and inoculation with material from adjacent sites, may enhance crust recovery, but more research is needed to determine the local costs of disturbance.

-Today, direct inoculation of soil native microorganisms, bacteria and cyanobacteria, supposed as a new step, biologic, sustainable, eco-friendly and economically-effective technique to rehabilitate biological soil crust.
+Today, direct inoculation of soil native microorganisms, bacteria, and cyanobacteria is supposed to be a new step, a biological, sustainable, eco-friendly, and economically effective technique to rehabilitate biological soil crust.